mehulagg/gitlab/doc/integration/kerberos.md

 Kerberos users who create accounts on GitLab without administrator knowledge can be a security risk.

-## Linking Kerberos and LDAP accounts together
+## Link Kerberos and LDAP accounts together

 If your users sign in with Kerberos, but you also have [LDAP integration](../administration/auth/ldap/index.md) enabled, your users will be linked to their LDAP accounts on their first sign-in.